openframeworks/ofSite/documentation/math/ofMath_functions.markdown

 _inlined_description: _

-Calculates a one dimensional Perlin noise value between 0.0...1.0.
+Calculates a one dimensional Simplex Noise value between 0.0...1.0.